 What are the symptoms during a flare-up of Crohn's disease?

-Symptoms are due to inflammation in the wall of the affected parts of the gut (gastrointestinal tract).
+Crohn's disease symptoms are due to inflammation in the wall of the affected parts of the gut (gastrointestinal tract).
 When the disease flares up, the inflammation may cause one or more of the following:

 - Diarrhoea is the most common first symptom.
 It can vary from mild to severe.
 The diarrhoea may be mixed with mucus, pus or blood.
 An urgency to get to the toilet is common.
 A feeling of wanting to go to the toilet but with nothing to pass (tenesmus) is also common.